0xanp/Buff-Stops/README.md

 # Shopping-Cart-Clone
-# An Android app that imitates an online convenient store
+# An Android app that supports WTAMU convenience store